mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 BOUNDARY BOX
-A necessity for any Traveller on an Aslan world, the boundary box contains maps of the planet’s surface as well as a database demonstrating which territory is owned by which Aslan noble.
-The box signals the Traveller when he is about to cross into an Aslan’s territory, ensuring he does not inadvertently cause offence.
+A necessity for any Traveller on an Aslan world, the boundary box contains maps of the planet's surface as well as a database demonstrating which territory is owned by which Aslan noble.
+The box signals the Traveller when he is about to cross into an Aslan's territory, ensuring he does not inadvertently cause offence.
 Additional maps for a boundary box cost Cr25.